-The North of England Bat Conference is an opportunity for volunteer and professional bat workers in the North of England to spend time together: updating their knowledge, sharing best practice, developing their skills and catching up on the latest 'bat chat'.
-The day will include spotlight talks from various bat groups in the region, longer talks on projects or sharing new knowledge and a choice of practical workshops.
-There will also be plenty of time for catching up with batty friends or making some new batty acquaintances.
+The North of England Bat Conference is an opportunity for volunteer and professional bat workers in the North of England to spend time together (virtually for the 2021 event): updating their knowledge, sharing best practice, developing their skills and catching up on the latest 'bat chat'.
+The day will include spotlight talks from various bat groups in the region, longer talks on projects or sharing new knowledge and a choice of two practical workshops.
+There will also be plenty of time for catching up with batty friends or making some new batty acquaintances in online chats.

 This one-day event is primarily for bat workers and bat enthusiasts who live, work, or are members of bat groups in the North of England or the Isle of Man.
 The area covered includes: County Durham, Cheshire, Merseyside, Lancashire, Cumbria, Northumberland, Yorkshire and the Isle of Man.

-- Tatton Park and SLBG; a tale of transects, trapping and Tasty Lancashire - Steve Parker, South Lancashire Bat Group
+- The Millponds Survey: 25 years and counting - Steve Parker, South Lancashire Bat Group

 - Bats in Churches Project Update - Rosemary Riddell, Bats in Churches Project